ailon/mjs-diagram/README.md

 1. Add or import required modules (`@markerjs/mjs-diagram/core`, `@markerjs/mjs-diagram/editor`, and a stencil set (diagram type)).
 2. Add a diagram editor web component to your page.
 3. Assign a stencil set (diagram type).
-4. Setup an event hander for the `saveclick` event to process the results.
+4. Setup an event handler for the `saveclick` event to process the results.

 ### Here's a simple example: